 Dosage Calculation Test:

 - Students entering in the second 8 weeks will be required to take a dosage calculation test in the first week of the session.
 Tutorials will be offered.
 Students who successfully passed RNSG 1413 in the current semester are exempt from the dosage exam for 1341.

 Level Mastery Skills Check-Off

 - Students entering in the second 8 weeks will be required to pass a Level 1 Mastery Skills Checks-Off covering RNSG 1105 and 1413 skills.
 The first check-off will be done the week before the start of RNSG 1341.
 Spring semester check-offs will be done the week before Spring Break.
 Students who successfully passed RNSG 1413 in the current semester are exempt from the Level Mastery Skills Check-off for 1341.

-- You may be checked off on any 1105 skills and 1413 skills, including but not limited to:
+- You may be checked off on any of the following 1105 and 1413 skills:

 - You must satisfactorily complete the assigned skills check-offs to continue in Level 1.

-- Please practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off.
+- Practice the skills that you learned in RNSG 1105 and 1413 over and over until you have mastered them, in preparation for the Level 1 Mastery Check-Off.

 RNSG 1161 - Adult Health Clinical I

 - There are approximately 12 clinical hours per week in this course.
 Students remain in the same clinical group as in RNSG 1160 and clinical start/end times and sites will remain the same as those in the first 8 weeks.
 For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the session.
 Newly entering students should consult the Level 1 EVC calendar for clinical dates.